-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix Facility or used for direct access to the Construction Zone.
-If the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders shall notify each relevant transportation department or agency of the approximate date when work will begin.
+Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix from, or lies within the limits of, such roads, the Certificate Holders shall notify each relevant transportation department or agency of the approximate date when work will begin.
 69(b) Infrastructure subject to the requirements of Condition 69(a) include: movable bridges over the Harlem River and their associated apparatus, including any cables, chains or other apparatus allowing for their operation; and a planned pedestrian and bicycle pathway and associated infrastructure, including landscaping, lighting, rail crossings, fences, railroad gates, and stormwater retention facilities, and associated subsurface components, to be constructed under and in the vicinity of the Hells Gate Bridge in the Bronx, whether constructed or designed at the time of the EM&CP development.
 The procedures and protections outlined in CCs 27 through 29 shall apply to the movable bridges and other apparatus, and, if they are in place at the time of construction of the Facility, the aforementioned infrastructure associated with the pedestrian and bicycle pathway.
-CHPE will comply Does not apply to Segment 9 70 Construction access to the Construction Zone at controlled-access highways shall be provided from off-highway locations.
-CHPE will comply Does not apply to Segment 9.
+CHPE will comply Does not apply to Segment 8 70 Construction access to the Construction Zone at controlled-access highways shall be provided from off-highway locations.
+CHPE will comply Does not apply to Segment 8.
 71 The Certificate Holders shall minimize the impact of construction of the Facility on traffic circulation.
 Traffic control personnel and safety signage shall be employed to facilitate safe and adequate traffic flow when secondary roadways are affected by construction.
 CHPE will comply Section 12.1 and Appendix C 72 The Certificate Holders shall consult periodically with state and municipal highway transportation agencies about traffic conditions near the site of the Facility and shall notify each such transportation agency of the approximate date work will begin in its jurisdiction and Construction Zone access points that connect with the highways in that jurisdiction.
 CHPE will comply Sections 3.3 and 12.1